sculptor body

 • Sculptor 064: This grinder is similar, but cannot grind for espresso.

-I think there are several compelling reasons to go for the smaller version unless you run a coffee shop where the bigger motor and faster burrs might come into play.
+Overall, I think there are several compelling reasons to go for 064s unless you have special requirements.
+Maybe you want a stellar pour over grinder?
+Maybe you run a coffee shop where the bigger motor and faster burrs might come into play?

 Here’s some quick math on the backside of a napkin to illustrate why: